TobiasPSP/doneland_sources/Components/Power/Measuring Current/Via Shunt/INA226/README.md

 # INA226 Current And Voltage Monitoring

-> The INA Family of Microchips From Texas Instruments are Perfect for Measuring Current and Voltage
+> Modern Chip For Accurately Measuring Current and Voltage Via I2C Interface

 [**INA226**](https://www.ti.com/lit/ds/symlink/ina226.pdf) is a microchip from *Texas Instruments* that can measure *current* and *voltage* and calculate *power* from it.
-It is often used to *monitor* power consumption or the yield from *solar generators*.
+Its separate *VBS* (Bus) pin allows precise voltage measurements using [four-wire techniques](https://en.wikipedia.org/wiki/Four-terminal_sensing) (*Kelvin* probe).

+This chip is the more modern successor of the popular *INA219*.
+Like *INA219*, it is a digital component that communicates via *I2C* and requires a microcontroller.

+> [!TIP]
+> *INA226* isn't always superior to the older *INA219*: it has a fixed gain, so the current range that it can measure is fixed and depends on the value of the shunt resistor. *INA219* in contrast, while less accurate due to its inferior *ADC* (12bit instead of 16bit), lets you control the gain.
+This enables *INA219* to adapt to various current ranges and cover a much larger range: if the current exceeds the active range, simply switch the gain.
+On the contrary, *INA219* cannot separately measure the bus voltage and thus cannot be used with *four-wire techniques* which may be an issue with high currents when cable resistance leads to significant voltage drop.

 **INA226** is available as *ready-to-go* breakout board with an integrated **Shunt** and should cost less than EUR 2/piece.